Netcentric/aem-htl-style-guide/README.md

   - [4.3](#4.3) <a name='4.3'></a> **Use naming conventions for identifiers.**

-    Sightly knows three types of identifiers:
+    Sightly knows the following types of identifiers:
-    * defined in `data-sly-use` for a JavaScript/Java object
     * defined in `data-sly-use` for a template library
     * defined in `data-sly-template` for template names
+    * defined in `data-sly-use` for a JavaScript/Java object variable
+    * defined in `data-sly-list` for a list entry variable
+    * defined in `data-sly-test` for a test result variable

-    To be able to distinguish those identifiers, the following naming conventions should be used:
+    To be able to distinguish the former two identifiers, the following naming conventions should be used:
-    * for JavaScript/Java objects: any name except the ones listed in http://docs.adobe.com/docs/en/aem/6-1/develop/sightly/global-objects.html
     * for template libraries: the prefix **lib-** followed by an arbitrary name
     * for template names: the prefix **template-** followed by an arbitrary name
+    * for all other variable identifiers any name except the ones listed in http://docs.adobe.com/docs/en/aem/6-1/develop/sightly/global-objects.html can be used.
     This will enhance the readability of your Sightly scripts and and makes it easier for others to understand.

     ```html